BuGlessRB/remixml/README.md

 #### Javascript helperfunctions

-These are extra helperfunctions which will be available in the inline Remixml Javascript scripts.
+These are extra helperfunctions which are available in the context of inline Remixml Javascript scripts.

 - `sizeof(x)`<br />
   Returns the number of elements in an array or object, or the size of the